RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 }
 ```

-Every valid `Functor` implementation must satisfy a two laws - preserving identity morphism and
+Every valid `Functor` implementation must satisfy a two laws - preserving identity functions
+(Functor mapped with a function that changes nothing stays the same) and preserving composition
+of functions (functor transformed with two functions should give the same result as the same
-preserving composition of morphisms.
-For as long as it only changes the values in a context
+functor transformed with a composition of those two functions).
+For as long as it only changes
-without affecting the context itself - implementation should be valid.
+the values in a context without affecting the context itself - implementation should be valid.

 At this point the parser can represent arguments of any type and provides a way to map between types.